ehelmine/minishell/README.md

 run following command<br />
 git clone https://github.com/ehelmine/minishell.git ellahelminen_minishell ; cd ellahelminen_minishell ; make ; ./minishell
 <br />then use it like you would use a shell.
+When you want to exit shell, just type exit and press enter.<br />
-Implementation doesn't include everything, for example pipes ( | )
+Implementation doesn't include everything, for example pipes ( | )<br />